Tips & Tricks

 When to Call the Professionals

-Call professionals if you find a venomous snake, a big snake, or many snakes at home.
-Also, if you’re scared of snakes or can’t reach the snake, get help.
+Call professionals if you find a venomous snake, a very large snake, or many snakes at once.
+Also, if you’re afraid of snakes or can’t safely reach the snake, always get expert help.

 What to Expect from Wildlife Control Services